Contents (with links)

 - Remembers hearing that explosives had been dumped in estuary after WW-2 causing pollution.

 - Recalled the “parliament” of fishermen sitting in front of the tin shed on the Maldon Hythe.

 - Maldon fishermen had a pronounced Essex dialect and language of their own.
 His father sometimes had to translate for him.
 The fishermen seemed to call their wives “mother”.

-- Commercial fishing in the estuary was always unpredictable – weather, seasons, cold, ice, boat condition, market conditions, etc. Commercial fishing in Maldon seems to have ended in 1980s
+- Commercial fishing in the estuary was always unpredictable – weather, seasons, cold, ice, boat condition, market conditions, etc. By the 1980s commercial fishing in Maldon had ended.

 1939-1945 The Salty Shore by John Leather (published in 1997)...

 Until 1939 Tollesbury was still sending about 25 smacks and 150 men fishing each winter, and its mariners served in many ways during the 1939-45 war.
 Some continued to fish, incurring a few casualties.
 After 1945 the energies of the Tollesbury men, like those of their Colne contemporaries, were to be gradually deflected into new ways of finding a living, but the old order of summer yachting and winter fishing lingered for a few years for some.

 1939-1945 At the beginning of the war The Royal Navy sequestrated the two Maldon fishing smacks that had diesel engines.
 Its not known if they were ever returned.

 During WW-2 fishing in the estuary and all form of civilian movements were severely restricted.
 Osea Island was occupied by the military and the marshes between Goldhanger and Tollesbury were used by USA troops based in Essex for machine gun target practice, and mines and defensive barriers were laid in the estuary.